 The drive shaft of straight and every curved-shaft Weed Eater trimmer is a supple rod that hooks the motor up with the trimmer head.
 This is a supple rod that can break, and on this happening, the sole option is to get it replaced.
 There is a centrifugal clutch that hooks the drive shaft up with the motor.
 This clutch keeps on being retracted whenever the motor is in operative, but on the engine accelerating, centrifugal force shifts it downward the engine crankshaft till it gets engaged with drive shaft.
 The clutch is able to stick in the inoperative position, which typically is due to the buildup of dirt and wearing off of the engine housing.

-Make the screw loose at the juncture where the drive shaft and the engine housing meet.
+Unscrew the screw the juncture where the drive shaft and the engine housing meet.
 Drag the drive shaft and free it from engine housing.

-The next thing to be done is unscrewing the clutch cover of plastic from the face of the engine housing, and getting rid of it for revealing the clutch assembly.
+The next thing to be done is unscrewing the clutch cover of plastic from the face of the engine housing.
+This should reveal the clutch assembly.

-Get the fresh clutch together by following a procedure that is reverse of the ones you had used for removing it.
-On the clutch being secure, put back the clutch lid, put the drive shaft back in place and make certain that it seats appropriately.
+Assemble the new clutch by reversing the directions you used for removing the broken one.
+Once the clutch is secure, put back the clutch lid, put the drive shaft back in place and make certain that it seats appropriately.
 Follow this up by replacing the retaining screw.
 Attach the throttle cable to throttle lever, hook the lever up with the drive shaft and substitute the handle housing.